ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 ---

-### Step 3: Technical Writeup
+### Step 4: Technical Writeup

-Once you feel you have fully designed and analyzed your proposal, you will need to create a formal technical paper detailing your work.
+Once you feel you have fully designed and analyzed your proposal and prototype, you will need to create a formal technical paper detailing your work.
 It should follow the [Standard Technical Paper Template](http://cse.unl.edu/~goddard/WritingResources/) from Dr. Goddard at UNL.
 Hopefully the content in each section should be pretty self-explanatory.
 There is no minimum or maximum length specified; it should be long enough to include everything needed to describe your proposal and analysis, but short and succinct enough that it is still worth reading.

 ---

-### Step 4: Presentation
+### Step 5: Presentation

-Once you are ready, you will present your proposal and analysis to your audience.
+Once you are ready, you will present your proposal, prototype, and analysis to your audience.
 The presentation will be given live, either in-person or via Zoom, to the instructor.
 It should be **no shorter than 15 minutes**, and **no longer than 30 minutes** for a single presenter.
 You'll need to clearly explain the relevant background, the proposal, the analysis, and your conclusions based on that analysis.
 In short, you're trying to sell the audience on this proposal and convince them to consider adopting it, so you'll need to not only focus on presenting the information, but persuading the audience to be in favor of the change.
 Any slides, graphics, or other elements to make the presentation more persuasive is encouraged.

 ---

-### Step 5: Submit & Schedule
+### Step 6: Submit & Schedule

 Finally, submit your writeup via Canvas and email the instructor to schedule a time for your presentation.